How To Build Your Children's Confidence And Why it Matters?

 Let them though that their brain listens and responds accordingly to everything they say, even if it is said in jest so they should only think or say good things about themselves.

-Get them to tell themselves things like, how awesome they are, how worthy and capable they are, how good, they are
+Get them to tell themselves things like, how awesome they are, how worthy and capable they are, how good, they are at the things they do, how great their future is going to be.

 They also need guiding that when they say bad things about themselves or when they think about negative things it will make them feel bad,